ManfredSteiner/debug-sx/README.md

 Debugging on remote platforms may cause problems, if streams to stdout or stderr are not redirected to the development platform (see also [https://stackoverflow.com/questions/52940890][5]).

 In cases, where `console.log` works, a `RawConsoleHandler` could be used, instead of normal `ConsoleHandler`.
+This handler uses the statement `console.log` instead of writing log messages via streams (for example stdout).

 ```ts
 import * as debugsx from 'debug-sx';